bwsw/cloudstack-ui/config-guide.md

 ## Virtual Machines Settings

 ### VM Colors
-Allows you to predefine a set of colors for virtual machines in hexadecimal format.
+Allows you to predefine a set of colors for virtual machines in the hexadecimal format.
 You can specify any colors you like.

 For example,
 ```